mrtpk/mrtpk.github.io/_posts/2021-08-09-Padding-in-TensorFlow.markdown

 $$
 right\_padding = number\_of\_padding\_along\_width - left\_padding
 $$

-Above equations implies that `right_padding` has higher priority than `left_padding`.
-It means that when number of pad along width is one, then we should pad right.
+The above equations imply that `right_padding` has higher priority than `left_padding`.
+It means that when the number of pad along width is one, then we should pad right.

 Let's look at the code.